huggingface/hub-docs/docs/hub/spaces.md

 Feel free to ask questions on the [forum](https://discuss.huggingface.co/c/spaces/24) if you need help with making a Space, or if you run into any other issues on the Hub.

-If you're interested in infra challenges, custom demos, GPUs, or something else, please reach out to us by sending an email to **website at huggingface.co**.
+If you're interested in infra challenges, custom demos, advanced GPUs, or something else, please reach out to us by sending an email to **website at huggingface.co**.

 You can also tag us [on Twitter](https://twitter.com/huggingface)! 🤗